teamhanko/hanko/backend/README.md

 ```

 In a production setting you would rather use a self-hosted SMTP server or a managed service like AWS SES.
 In that case
-you need to supply the `passcode.smtp.host`, `passcode.smtp.port` as well as the `passcode.smtp.user`,
+you need to supply the `email_delivery.smtp.host`, `email_delivery.smtp.port` as well as the `email_delivery.smtp.user`,
-`passcode.smtp.password` settings according to your server/service settings.
+`email_delivery.smtp.password` settings according to your server/service settings.

-> **Note** The `passcode.smtp.host` configuration entry is required for the service to start up.
-> Only a check for a non-empty string value will be performed.
-Also: SMTP-connection related values are not
-> verified, i.e. the application may start but no emails will be sent and your users might not be able to log in if
-> the provided values do not describe an existing SMTP server.

 ### Configure JSON Web Key Set generation